mjstraughan/CubingHistory/docs/3x3/3x3 Methods/CFOP.md

 ![](img/CFOP/F2L/CBS4.png)

 The year of publication being 1979 can be deduced from a major point: In David Singmaster's Notes on Rubik's 'Magic Cube', it is stated "John Conway and Dave Benson have prepared an article for the Journal of Recreational Mathematics showing how to always restore the cube in at most 100 moves.
 They do bottom layer edges, then bottom corners and middle edges together and then use their tables to first position and then orient the top layer, in at most 13 and 19 moves respectively."
 This is on page 32 and is dated 30 November 1979 on page 34.
-> I discovered those couple of sentences from the image above in Notes on Rubik's 'Magic Cube' then Georges Helm kindly helped me verify the Conway/Benson/Seal publications.
+> I discovered those couple of sentences in Notes on Rubik's 'Magic Cube' then Georges Helm kindly helped me verify the Conway/Benson/Seal publications.
 I then noticed in their publications that they even had the complete F2L, PLL, and OLL tables as shown above.
 I guess it was a very easy thing to overlook because it is such a quick mention in Notes on Rubik's 'Magic Cube'.

 Other points that indicate the year of publication: